-The Louisiana Department of Health (LDH) acknowledges the need for the continued facilitation of Outpatient Substance Use Disorder (OP-SUD) treatment services during the COVID-19 declared emergency.
-As in-person intervention is the only approved method for providing OP-SUD treatment services by providers rendering American Society of Addiction Medicine (ASAM) level services under normal circumstances, an allowance to deliver these services via an alternate method is required during the COVID-19 declared emergency.
-LDH is issuing approval effective for dates of service beginning on or after March 21, 2020, which will remain in effect until rescinded by LDH.
-Louisiana Medicaid encourages and will reimburse the use of telemedicine/telehealth, when appropriate, for rendering SUD treatment services.
+The Louisiana Department of Health (LDH) acknowledges the need for the continued facilitation of outpatient behavioral health services during the COVID-19 declared emergency.
+While individual therapy, family therapy and medication management were approved for telemedicine/telehealth, prior to the COVID-19 declared emergency, LDH is issuing approval for licensed mental health practitioners (LMHP) to conduct assessments, evaluations and testing via telemedicine/telehealth effective for dates of service beginning on or after March 21, 2020, which will remain in effect until rescinded by LDH.
+Louisiana Medicaid encourages and will reimburse the use of telemedicine/telehealth, when appropriate, for rendering LMHP and psychiatrist services.